getramki/Integrating-Gen-IA-and-IoT/Readme.md

 - The Agent will interface with IoT SiteWise through Lambda Functions.
 - Aurora PostgreSQL – Serverless Database is used as knowledge base for Amazon Bedrock Agent.

-## Solution Architecture for Integrating IoT SiteWise and Generative AI
 ![alt text](https://github.com/getramki/Integrating-Gen-IA-and-IoT/blob/main/images/architecture.png?raw=true)

 ## This Repo Contains the Following